ZhouYou528/visual-snake-code/README.md

 ## Requirements

 After installing the extension.
 Open a new file and press Ctrl(Command) + shift + p to open the shortcut for command.
-Then type 'Visual Snake Code', then press enter the game will start.
-Attention: It's important to open a new file, because the original content in the file will be overwritten and my not be recovered.
+Type 'Visual Snake Code', then press enter the game will start.
+Attention: It's important to open a new file, because the original content in the file will be overwritten and may not be recovered.

 A suggestion is that you can disable editor.quickSuggestions to prevent the intellisense popping up every time when you press a key.